Programing Language Design: String Syntax

 By Xah Lee.
 Date: .
 Last updated: .

-This article discuss string syntax in a computer language design.
+This article discuss problems of string syntax in programing languages.

 Problem with Escapes